Division * Group

 If this planet is doing well in radix, expect a smooth ride in the matter at hand.

-If this planet is troubled, the amazingly good news is that YOU CAN FIX IT.
+If this planet is troubled, the amazingly good news =YOU CAN FIX IT.
 All skandha, the accumulated heaps of past karma, can be improved through CONSCIOUS attention.

 Under supervision of a therapist, psychic counselor, guru, meditation instructor - or just by personal self-discipline and commitment to remain"awake" to the action-reaction patterns dominating our lives - these compulsive patterns can be released and replaced with positive energy.